U.S. Soccer Player Numbering System

 First, the history of soccer numbers in the game goes back to the 1920s.
 While the concept of a player numbering system is certainly not something U.S. Soccer created, it is a teaching and communication concept that is now being formally implemented in coaching and player education platforms.

 In 2012, U.S. Soccer created a technical group to formally address and establish a philosophy of soccer for the United States.
 One of the many results of this technical group is the numbering system.
 While similar to other countries such as England and Germany, it’s not the same.

-According to Dave Chesler, currently a performance analysis coach with the USWNT, “A standard numbering system for positions and their roles provides a concise and common method of communicating technical information about individual and team play.
+According to Dave Chesler, formerly a performance analysis coach with the USWNT, “A standard numbering system for positions and their roles provides a concise and common method of communicating technical information about individual and team play.
 These same tags can be applied to any system and adapted to all levels of play.
 Effective coaches are clear, concise and accurate with their communication.”

 As the use of soccer numbers has begun to trickle into mainstream soccer discussions, it’s essential that our children understand the soccer numbers and their respective roles.
 As parents, it’s important we have a general knowledge of the concept.

 No need to get carried away and feel you have to “talk-the-talk” with college coaches and say for instance, “My child is interested in attending your college.
 He’s usually a 4, but also is comfortable in the 6 and has the speed to play a 2.”

 As coaches, we have transitioned from discussing actual positions, which are more related to a specific system, to discussing soccer numbers.
 This is a good thing because we are discussing the characteristics a player brings to the table in relation to what is generally required of that number/role within our individual team’s system of play.

 Playing Characteristics of the Various Numbers